Alessandro Benetton: Other positions held

 He was a member of the Advisory Committee of Robert Bosch International Beteiligungen AG in Zurich, the consultancy unit of the Swiss holding for the foreign activities of the Bosch Group.
-Following an agreement between Edizione and Dufry, in 2022 he became Honorary Chairman of Autogrill S.p.A.
-He was President of Cortina Foundation 2021, the entity responsible for the organization of the FIS Alpine World Ski Championship scheduled in Cortina d’Ampezzo (BL) for January 2021.
+Following an agreement between Edizione and Dufry, in 2022 he became the Honorary Chairman of Autogrill S.p.A.
+He is currently also the Honorary Chairman of Dufry.
+He was President of Cortina Foundation 2021, the entity responsible for the organization of the FIS Alpine World Ski Championship scheduled in Cortina d'Ampezzo (BL) for January 2021.
+This event marked the first major sustainable event in Italy, both environmentally and economically.

 In January 2022, Alessandro Benetton took on the role of Chairman of Edizione, which became an S.p.A. company.

 In November 2022, he joined the Parthenope University of Naples' Board of Directors.

 Personal life

-He has been married for 13 years to former Olympic and Alpine World Ski champion Deborah Compagnoni, with whom he has three children: Agnese, Tobias and Luce.
+Benetton married former Olympic and Alpine World Ski champion Deborah Compagnoni in 2008, with whom he has three children: Agnese, Tobias and Luce.
+They separated in 2021.
 He is involved in a variety of sports at a competitive level, particularly Alpine skiing - where he is a coach for the Italian Winter Sports Federation - and kite surfing.
 He is a collector of modern art.